bmilcs/linux/GITHUB.md

 	ctrl+s 					# save file to disk
 	ctrl+alt+enter			# commit all
+							# with multiple repos, i arrow down to correct one & hit enter
 	a 						# message describing commit (unnecessary for what i use github for) enter					# done. visit my page to view changes.